fasterthanlime/oc/README.md

 > make clean

-## About the transition
+## Licensing

-Well, the project was abandoned for 2 years, but I'm sick of fixing rock bugs so I'm back on it for a while.
-Read the history of this file to have fun.
+oc is licensed under the MIT license.
+See the `LICENSE` file for details.